sdm-lang/tree-sitter-sdml/README.md

 # Changes

+**Version: 0.1.30**

+* Minor: Added field names for the domain and range of mapping types and values.

 **Version: 0.1.29**

 * Fixed an apparent regression, the value for a constructor changed from `simple_value` to `value`.
 This changes it back.